natixco/tabby/README.md

 ![Screenshot 3](/src/screenshots/3.png)

 ## Translation
-**Currently available languages**: english, hungarian, german and spanish
+**Currently available languages**: English, Hungarian, German, Argentinian Spanish, French, Vietnamese, Brazilian Portuguese, Simplified Chinese.

 If you would like to make your language available please follow the instructions below.
  1. Navigate to **src/assets/i18n** and find the ***en.json*** file